November 12, 2021 | Supply Chain Software Blogs

-While reliance to overseas sourcing may help control production costs, managing pharma supply chains to achieve both efficiency and resilience to disruption is a priority that requires new solutions.
+While reliance to overseas sourcing may help control production costs, managing pharma supply chains to achieve both efficiency and resilience to disruption is a priority that requires new solutions for pharma industry.

 Low-cost countries such as China and India supply the vast majority of active pharmaceutical ingredients.
 But quality control issues still exist, given the differences in regulatory structures.

 Digital supply chain platforms that are compliant with GxP guidelines for manufacturing processes can help pharmaceutical makers collect and track supply chain data more accurately to ensure consistent quality in their raw materials and finished products.
 More accurate track and trace decreases the chance of a costly recall.

 The average pharmaceutical company works with 37 different contract manufacturers, according to the Supply Chain Resource Cooperative at North Carolina State University.